Velleman K8200 3D Printer KitBy Ben Lopez

 You start the calibration by tuning the motors to a standard voltage – but there was a step left out of the instructions about when to plug in the power cord.
 Remember to plug in the power cord just before tuning the motors, because you will not get correct readings or enough power from just the USB connection.

 I began to calibrate the printer bed and all of its "home" positions on the x-, y- and z-axis when I encountered a small clearance issue.
-The black home switch pictured figure 1 was blocking the extruder assembly from reaching the bottom of its range and activating the switch.
+The black home switch pictured was blocking the extruder assembly from reaching the bottom of its range and activating the switch.

 When I hit the z-axis home button in Repetier, the assembly ran into the switch housing and caused a very loud vibration as the motor kept trying to turn but could not.
-While I tried to figure out what was going on, a couple of co-workers walked into the room to see if I broke something.
+While I tried to figure out what was going on, a couple of co-workers walked into the room to see if I had broken something.
 I used a washer to resolve this clearance issue and was back in business.
 Aside from embarrassing myself, there were no other problems caused by the clearance issue.

 The next step before printing your first part is to feed your filament through the extruder.
 I recommend purchasing your own filament as you will likely want to start testing out what your printer can do and maybe try out more than one color.
 Once you get your full-sized spool primed as per the instructions, you are ready to print!

 Your first print will let you know what to adjust in your printer profile text file.
-In our case, we could tell we needed to increase the filament retraction because PLA filament was unintentionally dripping when the extruder was moving between sections where it actually needed to lay down material (as can be seen between the Christmas tree branches in figure 3).
+In our case, we could tell we needed to increase the filament retraction because PLA filament was unintentionally dripping when the extruder was moving between sections where it actually needed to lay down material (as can be seen between the Christmas tree branches).
 The extra material on the first print was cleaned up a bit with a precision blade.
 Each of these tree halves were printed in about 20 minutes and without bugging any of my co-workers in the other room.
 This printer is surprisingly quiet, even with the fan turned on all the way.

 Now that you know what to expect from the build, calibration and printing – build your own 3D printer.